Prause/cakestack/README.md

 The config file has to reside in the `CAKESTACK_DIR`: `$HOME/.cakestack/`.

 ## disclaimer
-Yo, don't expect backwards compatibility.
+Don't expect backwards compatibility.
 Or reliability.
 Or in fact anything whatsoever.

 ## license
-Whatever floats your boat. (license might change)
+MIT, because I don't know anything about licenses.